Opened 12 years ago

 I honestly don't have any idea what the limits are and currently don't have the time to do hundreds of tests for each resource type :(

-comment:7 Changed 11 years ago by Iritscen
+comment:7 by Iritscen, 11 years ago

 No need to do hundreds of tests, let others do them for you!
 I would help test myself, but I'm rather busy at the moment.
 In any case, we can let the players and modders test for us, by asking them to file a support request when something goes wrong.
 The request will have a record of the mods they used, and hopefully their message will tell us what problem they're seeing.
 The only question is how to let them know they can help us by doing this; in fact, I generally feel that the "Request help..." item is not discoverable enough for players.